No one has favorited this theater yet

 Taken over by the EMI Group in 1979, it was taken over by the Cannon Group in February 1986, and was re-named Cannon later that year.
 From 16th April 1993, it was re-named MGM.
 Taken over in a management buy-out in 1998, it became the ABC again.

 But the writing was on the wall as a new multiplex was planned in the area, and plans were proposed to demolish the ABC.
 Taken over by Odeon Theatres Ltd, it finally closed on 14th January 2001 with "Unbreakable", "Meet the Parents" and "The Family Man".
-The building was demolished in August 2001, and luxury flats were built on the site.
+The building was demolished in August 2001, and a block od luxury flats named Thames Edge Court were built on the site.

 Just login to your account and subscribe to this theater